First direct detection of an RR Lyrae star conclusively associated with an intermediate-age cluster: Discussion

-Figure \ref{f:sed_binarity} shows the dereddened SED for the RRL star built using the VOSA tool \citep{Bayo2008} and literature photometry over the wavelength range $0.36\lesssim\lambda/\mu m\lesssim 11$.
-The SED fits well to a single blackbody of $T_\mathrm{eff}=5700$~K with a luminosity $L=33\,L_\odot$ over the complete wavelength range, and the same result is obtained when fitting only the optical wavelengths ($\lambda\lesssim1.2\,\mu$m).
+Finally, we also explored the possible existence of an IR excess, based on the spectral energy distribution (SED) of the star.
+Figure \ref{f:sed_binarity} shows the dereddened SED for the RRL star built using the VOSA tool \citep{Bayo2008} and available photometry from the literature over the wavelength range $0.36\lesssim\lambda/\mu m\lesssim 11$.
+The SED fits well to a single blackbody of $T_\mathrm{eff}=5450$~K with a luminosity $L=25\,L_\odot$ is obtained when fitting only the optical wavelengths ($\lambda\lesssim1.2\,\mu$m), and the same result is found when fitting over the full wavelength range.
 This result rules out a luminous RGB companion and also suggests the absence of IR excesses up to $\lambda\lesssim11\,\mu$m from circumstellar material.
-The best fit to a two-blackbody model results in two indistinguishable components with $T_\mathrm{eff}=5700$~K and $L=16\,L_\odot$ each.
-Although the result supports the $T_\mathrm{eff}$ previously found it is not sensitive to companions with luminosities well below that of the RRL star, as the resulting changes are comparable to the photometric uncertainties.
+The best fit to a two-blackbody model results in two indistinguishable components with the same temperature and half the luminosity each.
+Although the result supports the $T_\mathrm{eff}$ previously found, it is not sensitive to companions with luminosities well below that of the RRL star, as the resulting changes are comparable to the photometric uncertainties.

-In summary, the observed RRL has the luminosity of a normal RRL but a redder colour which is consistent with the presence of a companion that makes the primary RRL fainter as predicted by current binary interactions models.
-Although we cannot place definitive constraints on the presence of such a companion from the CAMD and the SED, if exists, it is probably a SGB or RGB depending on the extinction.
 We note that available interferometric observations with angular resolutions and sensitivity to resolve even faint companions at angular distances of tenths of $mas$ could probe for companion at distances from $30$ to $300\,AU$.

+In summary, the observed RRL is with the luminosity of a normal RRL, based on expectations for the HB luminosity from existing empirical PLZ relations and inconsistent with predictions from theoretical PLZs.
+Its position in the CAMD would be consistent either with no companion or with MS companions with luminosities up to $\sim5L_\odot$, in agreement with predictions from the binary interaction models by \citet{Bobrick2024}.